Jamesreinhardt222/comm-documentation-assignment/index.md

 permalink: /
 ---

-# The BCIT Instructor's Guide to Using Slack (Working)
+# The BCIT Instructor's Guide to Using Slack (working now)
 {: .fs-9 }

 Learn all the basics you need to wow your students with your online prowress.